 Insufficient Expansion Gaps and Improper Spacing

 For correct installation, you must leave expansion gaps to allow for wood movement over time.
 Without proper spacing, your floor could buckle or loosen.
-Ensure a ¾ inch gap along walls for hardwood and ½ inch for engineered wood.
+Ensure a ¾ inch gap along walls for hardwood and ½ ½-inch gap for engineered wood.
 Additionally, the distance between nails or staples should be 10 to 12 inches, with at least two nails per floorboard, to prevent uneven movement.

 Hire a Professional Flooring Contractor Today